marvin-schumann/telco_churn/README.md

 ## Conclusion
 The Random Forest model was the optimal choice with a high accuracy and precision in predicting customer churn.
 It outperformed other models in terms of performance metrics, making it a reliable model for this task.

+## Thank you
+Thank you for checking out my first project :)